By Daniella Dueñas

 The last argument produced by DPD Davtyan was a statement from the victim herself, which he was able to retrieve through an investigator.
 The victim had not appeared at court or spoken up regarding the incident since the evening the incident occurred.

 According to Davtyan, this statement would prove to the court that this case is “[…] not as egregious as it may seem from first glance.”

-The victim allegedly said she told Garcia to get away from her and that he pulled her out of the street and “bear” hugged her.
+The victim allegedly said she told the accused to get away from her and that he pulled her out of the street and “bear” hugged her.
 This is what caused them both to fall and also how she sustained her injury.

-According to the victim, she was afraid of going to jail because, in a previous incident involving Garcia, the police told her that if there was another altercation they would both go to jail.
+According to the victim, she was afraid of going to jail because, in a previous incident involving the accused, the police told her that if there was another altercation they would both go to jail.
 This happened in November of 2021.

 “I was pretty messed up from all the drinking,” DPD Davtyan read her quote aloud.
 “I remember exaggerating what I told them.
-I wanted Christopher to be in more trouble than me because I did not want to go to jail.”
+I wanted [the accused] to be in more trouble than me because I did not want to go to jail.”